HDFGroup/vol-rest/README.md

     --with-hdf5=DIR Used to specify the directory where an HDF5 distribution that uses the VOL layer has already been built.
-This is to help the REST VOL locate the HDF5 header files that it needs to include.
+This is to help the REST VOL plugin locate the HDF5 header files that it needs to include.

     --with-curl=DIR Used to specify the top-level directory where cURL is installed, if cURL is not installed to a system path.